MNiko97/AI/README.md

 First launch `subcribe.py` file to subscribe the player to the main server using the `profile.json` file that contains profile data.
-Then you can launch `AI_Server.py` that is a small server that host the AI algorithm.
+Then you can run `AI_Server.py` that is a small server that host the AI algorithm.

 ## File Check
-To successfully work, check the folowing files in the `ai` folder :
+To work successfully, check the folowing files in the `ai` folder :

 ```
 __init__.py